Rule Cloning Migration Use Case: Web Browsing and SSL Traffic

 - On theService/URL Categorytab, delete service-http and service-https fromService.This changes theServicetoapplication-default, which prevents applications from using non-standard ports and further reduces the attack surface.If business needs require you to allow applications (for example, internal custom applications) on non-standard ports between particular clients and servers, restrict the exception to only the required application, sources, and destinations.
 Consider rewriting custom applications so they use the application default port.

-- On theSource,User, andDestinationtabs, tighten the rule to apply to only the right users in only the right locations (zones, subnets).For example, you may decide to limit social media activity to certain marketing, public relations, sales, and executive groups.
+- On theSource,User, andDestinationtabs, tighten the rule to apply to only the right users in only the right locations (zones, subnets).For example, you may decide to limit web file sharing activity to only the user groups that have business reasons to share files across the web.

 - Committhe configuration.